MetaMask/metamask-docs/snaps/features/custom-ui/with-jsx.md

 #### Props

 - `value`: `string` - The value to copy when the user clicks on the copyable element.
-- `sensitive`: `boolean` - Optional.
-Whether the value is sensitive.
+- `sensitive`: `boolean` - (Optional) Indicates whether the value is sensitive.
 If `true`, the value will be hidden when the user is not interacting with the copyable element.

 #### Example